U-M Faculty Director: Professor Brent Wagner

 The Musical Theatre Workshop is a wide-ranging educational program that gives students the opportunity to work on the Ann Arbor campus with faculty members in the renowned University of Michigan Department of Musical Theatre.
 The Musical Theatre Workshop enrolls approximately 40 students and is designed for those who are considering BFA degree programs in college.

-The workshop is open to 2012-2013 high school juniors, although applications from 2012-2013 tenth graders of exceptional ability and experience are considered.
+The workshop is open to 2013-2014 high school juniors, although applications from 2013-2014 tenth graders of exceptional ability and experience are considered.
 Admission decisions are based on a student’s application (including training and experience), recommendation, transcript, and audition.
 Applicants must have at least a B average in a rigorous college prep program in order to have their audition reviewed.

 Workshop topics will include:

 Workshop students also will participate in a wide variety of master classes with faculty members from the Department of Musical Theatre, the Department of Theatre & Drama, and the Department of Dance.
 Current musical theatre majors, as well as graduates of the Department, often assist in the classes.
 Extra sessions are devoted to the application and audition process for university programs.

 On the final Saturday, parents will be invited to the last class of the workshop for an informal demonstration of the techniques studied during the three weeks of the workshop.

 The application consists of four parts.
 (Applications are not complete until all requirement materials have been received.)

 Upload each of the following required selections as a separate file.
 Make sure that your face is clearly visible, with your upper body fairly near the camera and the background simple, uncluttered, and not too bright (e.g., in front of a window).
 Try to include a full-body and close-up shot at some point in the recording.
 Place the microphone close to you and away from the piano.
 Use an acoustic piano (not electric keyboard) and make sure that the piano has been tuned.
 Announce your name and the title of each selection.